 Preventive Health

 Being a parent or caregiver can be exciting, but it isn’t always easy.
-Staying on track with your child’s well-visits, immunizations (shots), and screenings can be hard.
-UPMC Health Plan provides resources that can help.
-We will partner with you to make sure your child gets a great start and grows up happy and healthy!
+Staying on track with your child’s well-visits, immunizations, and screenings can be challenging.
+UPMC Health Plan provides tools and resources that can help.
+We partner with you to make sure your children get a great start and grow up happy and healthy!

 Well-child visits